qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     * Guards don't get stuck when blocked by disguised agents.
     * Small units (camera drones, etc) don't incorrectly behave as if an agent could block them.
   * **Credit**: wodzu\_93
+* Inadvertently shared investigation points
+  * Each guard maintains the individual "interest"s that they want to investigate, and only he should be updating them.
+Due to a bug in the code for non-alerted guards, guards with related interest points will also update the matching interest owned by the first guard that joined this investigation group.
+If the active guard's interest is then identical to that first guard's, then the active guard will inadvertently clear the first guard's interest point as well.
+The first guard will finish any in-progress walking path before re-checking his priorities and using any remaining movement to pursue his next goal.
+Given that he first walked close to the interest point, this will frequently be a surprise about-face into what should've been good hiding places.
+  * Occurs relatively rarely, because the interest points need to be identical on unseen properties, and guards will usually try to perform their investigation in the same order as joining the investigation group.
+Seems to occur most commonly with camera interest points that involve longer paths to reach.
+  * **Fix**: Guards only update their own interest when completing an investigation.
+  * **Credit**: Qoalabear

 #### Agent-Related Fixes